d3/d3-selection/README.md

 6. These entering circles are given a green fill.
 7. A new selection representing the [union](#selection_merge) of entering and updating circles is created.
 8. These entering and updating circles are given a black stroke.
+9. These circles are stored in the variable `circle`.

 As described in the preceding paragraphs, the “matching” logic is determined by the key function passed to *selection*.data; since no key function is used in the above code sample, the elements and data are joined by index.